esskar/vscode-flutter-i18n-json/README.md

     lib/generated/i18n.dart
     i18nconfig.json

-### Flutter I18n Json: Add language
+### Flutter I18n Json: Add locale

-Adds another language to your Flutter app.
+Adds another locale to your Flutter app.
 The command will ask you for a new locale.

 The following files will be created: